srid/neuron/README.md

 ## Developing

-When modifying `src/Neuron`, use ghcid as instructed as follows to monitor compile errors:
+When modifying `src`, use ghcid as instructed as follows to monitor compile errors:

 ```bash
 nix-shell --run ghcid